score-json/json/TSF/trustable/no-parsing-faults/NPF-02.5.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json ignores leading zeroes in the exponent.
+The service provided by the nlohmann/json library ignores leading zeroes in the exponent.